 We firmly believe in the commitments outlined in the Concordat for Research Integrity and monitor our approach regularly through a Gap Analysis and Action Plan.
 A summary of actions and activities that have been undertaken to support and strengthen understanding and application of research integrity issues can be found in the Annual Statments of Commpliance with with the Concordat for Research Integrity:

 Our Guidelines for Good Research Practice sets out our approach to ensuring that the highest standards of rigour and integrity in research are maintained across the University.
 We have also produced a Code of Practice for Dealing with Allegations of Scientific or Ethical Misconduct.

 The University firmly believes in equality of opportunity for all researchers.
 Our vision for equality and diversity supports values set out in the mission of the University.
 We promote diversity, respect the rights of individuals and promote responsible, ethical behaviour.

 We are compliant with RCUK's expectations for equality and diversity and hold a number of awards that demonstrate our commitment to the development of all of our staff.
-We are currently the Investors in People Gold “Champion of the year”, we hold EU HR Excellence Award status for our work to support the Concordat for the Career Development of Researchers and we also hold Athena SWAN bronze certification.
+We hold EU HR Excellence Award status for our work to support the Concordat for the Career Development of Researchers and we also hold Athena SWAN bronze certification.